I am a 25-year-old man. I am facing the biggest crisis in my life as I am going to get married. My brief background would make it clear.

 As for your soon-to-be wife, the same thing applies.

-- Or maybe, she’s actually not grossed out nor concerned about seeing your privates at all.
-Instead, she is fearful about YOU, her soon-to-be husband, seeing HER privates, because she has been raised to feel ashamed of HER own private parts.
+- Or maybe, she’s actually not grossed out nor concerned about seeing your private parts at all.
+Instead, she is fearful about YOU, her soon-to-be husband, seeing HER private parts, because she has been raised to feel ashamed of HER own private parts.
 She believes that having any male see her privates is a shameful, blasphemous act.
 (Sound familiar?)
 She is worried that YOU, her soon-to-be husband, will feel “shameful, angry, shocked or worse still, mock” them!
 Maybe she’s scared that YOU, after seeing them, will think they are gross, ugly, disgusting, unsightly, and not good enough [for you]!

 Now, if your soon-to-be wife belongs to the first two schools of thought, it doesn’t mean anything.
 The reason why she would think this way would be because she had the same conditioning as you when she was young, growing up in the same society at all.
 If so, she needs your help, as her soon-to-be husband, to know that this — spouses seeing each other naked and private parts — isn’t a shameful act, but is simply a natural part of a couple in love coming together and becoming physically close.
 (Hello, how else do you think most of us in today’s world came about???)